 Overall, the District's financial picture remains positive.
-Due to the volatility of state aid, the District responsibly took a conservative approach to its budgeting.
-Fortunately, this resulted in favorable budget variances for both revenues and expenditures.
+Due to the volatility of state aid (particulaly during the pandemic), the District responsibly took a conservative approach to its budgeting.
+Fortunately, this resulted in favorable budget variances.

 Also, the District monitored the budget tirelessly and attempted to reduce controllable expenses.
 Keeping an eye on the future, the District also positioned itself to "weather" a continuation of conservative economics through providing funds to offset future tax increases related to future capital expenditures.
 In addition, the District funds an Employees' Retirement Reserve from available fund balance to utilize in upcoming budgets, pay a portion of the required ERS contributions, and thereby making additional funds available to pay for full-day kindergarten personnel costs which began in 2018-19.
-Additionally the District established a TRS subfund to begin saving for future required TRS contributions.
+Additionally the District continued to fund a TRS subfund and therefore save for future required TRS contributions.
 Finally, as the District has continued to maximize staffing efficiency resulting in limiting personnel costs increases through retirement breakage.